paul-bennett/juggle/src/test/resources/COVERAGE.md

 # Coverage Tests

-This file contains invocations designed to increase code coverage of the test suite
+This file contains invocations designed to increase code coverage of the test suite.
+Many of the samples here don't actually do anything useful, but instead the combination of command-line parameters have been carefully selected in order to drive up the JaCoCo coverage metrics.

 ## No parameters in the query